4-6-060 STREET STANDARDS:

 b.
 Additional Walkway Requirement: A pedestrian walkway to the arterial is required for the following larger project sizes with more than: twenty (20) units residential; ten thousand (10,000) square feet commercial; or twenty thousand (20,000) square feet industrial.

 2. Minimum Design Standards for Public Streets and Alleys: All such improvements shall be constructed to the City Standards for Municipal Public Works Construction.
-Standards for construction shall be as specified in the following table, and by the Administrator of the Department of Community and Economic Development and/or designee.
+Standards for construction shall be as specified in the following table, and by the Administrator.

 Functional Classifications: Public Streets and Alleys |